api3dao/oev-docs/docs/oev/searchers/index.md

 :::

-Let's emphasize that the MEV searchers can still use their existing infrastructure and searching bots even when opting to OEV.
+Let's emphasize that the MEV searchers can still use their existing infrastructure and searching bots even when opting in OEV.
 OEV should be treated as an optional extension that searchers can capitalize on.
 Integrating OEV increases their profits by outperforming the competition and paying less to block validators.